ssh88/FeatureFlags/README.md

                 return value
             }
             .first
  }
 ```

+#### Caching

-A value is cached locally in `UserDefaults` via the feature flag debug menu, any time a value is changed in that menu we cache it so it takes priorty order when read.
+A value is cached locally in `UserDefaults` via the feature flag debug menu, any time a value is changed in that menu we cache it so it takes priority order when read.

-Below is a diagram on how the config files, script, generated files and debug menu interact.

 ## Diagram
+Below is an illustration of how the config files, script, generated files and debug menu interact.

 ![Feature Flagging](https://user-images.githubusercontent.com/3674185/156943989-707e739e-163e-4f09-941d-45b4cc533eec.jpg)